 Sholeh Rezazadeh came to live in The Netherlands in 2015.
-Before that she lived in Iran, where she was born and where she published several books in Persian.
+Before that she lived in Iran, where she was born and where she published several short story collections in Persian.
 She is a versatile talent: she writes poetry en prose, in both Persian ánd Dutch.
 Her rise in Dutch literature has not gone by unnoticed.
 She won the El Hizjra Prize in 2019.

 Sholeh Rezazadeh is an Iranian writer who lives and works in The Netherlands.
 Her work has been lauded with several prizes.